Collaboration Metrics

 This is a tricky metric to follow because what it reflects can be interpreted differently.
 After all, not all comments require the submitter to change the code.

-On the other hand, having a high receptiveness can mean that the developer does not trust the code being pushed.
+On the other hand, having a high receptiveness can mean that the contributor does not trust the code being pushed.
 They are fully trusting the reviewer evaluation and leaving obvious bugs to be handled in the review and testing processes.

 Unreviewed PRs